combinators/expression-problem/scripts/README.txt

         OR

      python3 ../../scripts/compile-scala.py

+   Note: The length of the compilation time depends on the complexity of the Extension Graph for the chosen system.
+Be prepared for this process to take about 30-45 minutes.
+Information about the compilation and testing process is stored in created jacoco.* files, one per approach.

 4. Generate statistics regarding the results of generating the source code, compiling the source code, executing the test cases and code coverage statistics.
 This script also detects